crypto101/book/src/message-authentication-codes.rst

 In fact, prior to rigorous comparative study of different composition mechanisms, many preferred this setup.
-In a critique of IPSec, Schneier and Ferguson, two veteran cryptographers, considered IPSec's use of encrypt-then-authenticate was a flaw, preferring TLS's authenticate-then-encrypt. :cite:`schneier:ipsec` While they may have had a plausible (albeit mostly heuristic) argument for the time, this criticism is completely superseded by the *provable* security
+In a critique of IPSec, Schneier and Ferguson, two veteran cryptographers, considered IPSec's use of encrypt-then-authenticate a flaw, preferring TLS's authenticate-then-encrypt. :cite:`schneier:ipsec` While they may have had a plausible (albeit mostly heuristic) argument for the time, this criticism is completely superseded by the *provable* security